KazukiOhta/klent/README.md

-# KLENT Supplementary Code
+# Revisiting Regularized Policy Optimization for Stable and Efficient Reinforcement Learning in Two-Player Games

 This repository provides supplementary code for the ICML 2026 paper **"Revisiting Regularized Policy Optimization for Stable and Efficient Reinforcement Learning in Two-Player Games."**

-The code contains a compact implementation of KLENT for training and evaluating agents in board game environments.
+The code contains a compact implementation of our algorithm KLENT for training and evaluating agents in board game environments.

 ## Installation